Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Les Féeries d'Auteuil Christmas Market| ©Les Féeries d'Auteuil

 This market is organized by the Auteuil Foundation in order to raise funds for their organization in charge of helping children and young people in difficulty.
-To do so, they put on sale items such as furniture, candles, ceramics, hats or jewelry, all at a very affordable price.
+To do this, they put on sale items such as furniture, candles, ceramics, hats or jewelry, all at a very affordable price.

 In total, the market is made up of some 27 huts.
 All of them are decorated with great detail and manage to create a beautifully illuminated and full of Christmas details.